Jacques Leroy de Saint-Arnaud: Biography

 He succeeded Marshal Magnan as minister of war and superintended the military operations of the coup d'état of 2 December 1851, which placed Louis Napoleon on the throne as Emperor Napoleon III.
-A year later he became a Marshal of France and a senator, remaining at the head of the war office till 1854, when he set out to command the French forces in the Crimean War, alongside his British colleague Lord Raglan.
+A year later he became a Marshal of France and a senator, remaining at the head of the war office until 1854, when he set out to command the French forces in the Crimean War, alongside his British colleague Lord Raglan.
 Ill with stomach cancer, he died on board ship just over a week after commanding troops at the Battle of the Alma on 20 September 1854.
-His body, returned to France, lies buried in Les Invalides.
+His body was returned to France, and lies buried in Les Invalides.

 After his death Saint Arnaud was regarded as a military hero, by both the French state and army.
 However, in Victor Hugo's long poem "Saint Arnaud", he is described as a criminal ‘jackal’ who had orchestrated the bloody massacres that followed Louis-Napoleon’s coup d’état.
 Algernon Charles Swinburne later described the poem of Saint Arnaud as an example of Hugo's 'poetic genius'.
 Swinburne said 'Then... came the great and terrible poem on the life and death of the miscreant marshal who gave the watchword of massacre in the streets of Paris'.